 - Practice examinations along with full answers straight from the source.

-The OG has both print and mobile versions.
-You can download the mobile app for $4.99 (U.S. dollars).
+The OG has both print and mobile versions in its official guide package.
 The advantage of the app version of the OG is its convenience for GMAT test preparation on the go with your mobile phone.
 You can also embed a timer to create a simulation test environment.

 Free GMATPrep Software